 They put down roots in Johnstown, Cambria County, with an address in the early 1900s of 724 Franklin Street.

 One of their children were Marian S. Coder.
+There may have been others.

 Grief blanketed the family when, after suffering a fractured thigh, Sarah Ellen underwent heart failure and died at the age of 53 on July 12, 1906.
 John Henderson of Johnstown was the informant for the official Pennsylvania death certificate.
 Burial was in Grandview Cemetery, Johnstown.